Brian Voss: PBA career

-Voss won his first PBA tour title in 1983.
+Voss won his first PBA tour title in the 1983 Greater Detroit Open.
 In the title match, Voss and challenger Pete McCordic tied after the standard 10 frames with an unusually low score of 176.
 Voss took the championship in a 9th/10th frame roll-off.
 The 1980s saw him win his only major title, the 1988 PBA National Championship.
 Also in 1988, he earned a then-record $225,485 and was named PBA Player of the Year.

 Voss enjoyed his best career stretch from 1987–1998, winning at least one title in 12 straight seasons.
 (The PBA record of 17 straight seasons with a title is held by Walter Ray Williams Jr.) It was during this time that two well-known catchphrases caught on: "Don't cross the Voss!" and "Voss is Boss!".
 Voss suffered a broken wrist at the beginning of the 1999 season, and the streak ended.
 He has collected over $2.4 million in career PBA earnings.

 He was known for exceptional versatility, being able to bowl well on multiple oil patterns.
 According to pba.com, Voss was "a threat to win any event in which he entered."

 Voss lost his PBA Tour exemption following the 2006-07 season, but was reinstated as an exempt player for 2009-10 under the PBA's new "Golden Parachute" rule.
 In that season, at age 51, Voss won his 25th PBA Tour title—a mixed doubles championship with Diandra Asbaty.
 With the win, Voss bowled as an exempt player for the 2010-11 PBA Tour season.
 This made him the oldest exempt player on tour at that time.
-(Voss turned 52 in August, 2010.
-Exempt player and all-time titles leader Walter Ray Williams Jr. turned 51 in October, 2010.)
+(Voss turned 52 in August 2010.
+Exempt player and all-time titles leader Walter Ray Williams Jr. turned 51 in October 2010.)

 On August 3, 2016, a day shy of his 58th birthday, Voss won his first PBA50 Tour title at the Dave Small's Championship Lanes Classic in Anderson, Indiana.
 He won his second PBA50 Tour title on May 2, 2018, at the Mooresville Open in Mooresville, NC.

 In August 2018, he turned 60 and won the Dick Weber Classic for PBA60, winning the 60-up tour in his first tournament.